rarible/protocol/docs/union-sdk/nft.md

 ## Preprocessing Metadata

-If you want to prepare metadata for your token, before sending them to IPFS, you can use preprocess function.
+We use preprocessing to prepare metadata for different blockchains (eth, flow, tezos, etc.).

 ```typescript
 const blockchain = Blockchain.ETHEREUM;